 The Registered Biological Safety Officers (RBSO) program is based on submitting an application, which is reviewed and approved by the Registration Committee.
 Refer to the CABS-ACSB RBSO Standard Guide 2021 for details regarding the CABS-ACSB BSO Registration program, including application, maintenance, and renewal process.

-To submit an application to the Registration Committee, download the following RBSO application RBSO Application form and submit your completed application to the CABS-ACSB email at cabsacsb@gmail.com or send it to:
+To submit an application to the Registration Committee, download the following RBSO application RBSO Application form and submit your completed application by email to CABS-ACSB, or send it to:

 Tom Walus, Chair of the RBSO Sub-committee,